Mapita/Canary/docs/api-advanced-usage.md

 # getTitle

 Get an identifying title for this test.
-A test's title is its name, preceded by the name of its parent test, preceded by its parent's name, and so on.
+A test's title is its name, preceded by the name of its parent test, preceded by the name of its grandparent test, and so on.

 **Returns:** A string, representing a title that can be used to identify this test.